It4innovations/hyperqueue/docs/deployment/allocation.md

     The execution of this command is best-effort!
 It is not guaranteed that the command will always be executed.
 For example, PBS/Slurm can kill the allocation without giving HQ a chance to run the command.

+#### Worker wrap command

+- Format: `--worker-wrap-cmd <cmds>`

+Specifies a string that will be prepended before the command used to start a worker on a node inside an allocation.

+For example, if you specify `--worker-wrap-cmd "podman run"`, each worker will be started using `podman run hq worker start ...`.

 #### Worker time limit

 - Format[^1]: `--worker-time-limit <duration>`